| |

 Step 1: Optimize Minecraft Mob AI for client when server lag occurs

-So one thing that many developers of some games will do with NPCs is when the client is not getting packets from the server, the client will calculate the trajectory of mobs on its own, and that will at least make the game feel more smooth to the player and will alert them when a mob is coming towards them.
+So one thing that many developers of some games will do with NPCs is when the client is not getting packets from the server, the client will calculate the trajectory of mobs on its own, and that will at least make the game feel smoother to the player and will alert them when a mob is coming towards them.

 Step 2: Optimize Minecraft Latency by Sharing the Seed

-While this well wouldn’t improve server TPS that much, it may improve two things: network bandwidth for the server and the client, and possibly world save files.
+While this well wouldn’t improve server TPS that much, it may improve two things: network bandwidth for the server and the client and possibly world save files.
 The server shares the seed with the client when it logs in.

 Optimizing Minecraft Seeds